fulezi/soleil/README.md

 ## In Progress
-   * [DONE] Better collisions
-   * [DONE] Speed not related to frames rate
-   * [DONE] Multiples textues configurable with multiples signs
-   * [DONE] A Tileable floor texture
+   * Some vicious monsters

 ## Road Map
    * Stressing light
    * Port compilation (GNU/Linux, Windows)
-   * Some vicious monsters
    * A cool Menu
    * A next level zone
    * A end
    * Bump textures
    * Some anxious sounds
+   * Allow the configuration of the texture of the floor
+   * Transparency?
+   * Include medias in the commit

 ## Bugs / PITA
-   * The GetNextLine throw on EOF on Linux
-   * On startup thre is a glitch with the mouse + the translation is shaking until we move the mouse
+   * On startup there is a glitch with the mouse + the translation is shaking until we move the mouse
+   * Hide the cursor

 ## Current features
-   * Doom view with almost the collisions
+   * Doom view with the collisions
-   * loading map based on 'x' (wall) and '.' (space)
+   * loading map based on YAML with configurable walls textures
-   * A floor
+   * A floor with repeated texture
    * A wall with a texture
    * [Dev] Run with '-d' to start with a trackball
    * [Dev] Start a specific map with '-l /path/to/map/level'